Steffy29/Ionic2Beers/README.md

 ### Menu

 First, we're going to add the menu to the app.
-For that, open `app/app.html` and replace code
+For that, open `app/app.html` and replace code with this code

 ```
 <ion-menu [content]="content">
     <ion-header>